Uberspace/manual/source/mail-domains.rst

 Once you’ve set up your domain using the uberspace mail domain add tool, the tool provides you with the ``MX`` record that needs to be configured in your registrar’s nameserver.

 .. warning:: Please use only the provided host name for your ``MX`` record.
 If you use any other host name for your ``MX``, the mailserver will not accept your domain.
+You will also not be able to login to the mailserver using that domain as part of the username before setting up the record.

 SPF record
 ----------